save on energy costs

 Coming in third is Rhode Island, which passed an extended RPS and is seemingly throwing every solar incentive at the wall to see what will stick.
 It won’t last forever, but it’ll be nice to see what happens.
 4th place welcomes “sunny” Oregon, which makes solar a winner through sheer force of great legislation and incentives, likely for decades to come.
 Rounding out the top 5 is last year’s tied-for-1st place champion New York, which passed an expanded RPS law (which is good), but nixed its excellent solar carve-out (which is bad).

 The top 5 states are all tops in our book.
-Though each offers a different mix of policy and incentives, they’ve all managed to ensure a future in which home solar power is a big part of the picture—where homeowners can count on taking part, rather than simply consuming.
+Though each offers a different mix of policy and incentives, they’ve all managed to ensure a future in which home solar power is a big part of the energy picture—where homeowners can count on taking part, rather than simply consuming.
 These states are setting the standard for what it means to be solar-friendly.

 As for the rest of the states, the buttons below are presented in ranked order.
 Click to see a state’s 2017 Solar Report Card and read a little about solar there.
 If you’d like to read more, click on the report card to see in-depth analysis of the state’s solar policy and incentives, and read about solar investment strategies.